Silvadene, Thermazene, SSD cream

 Its action is to disrupt both microbial cell walls and cell membranes.

 The systemic absorption of silver sulfadiazine varies largely upon how large a body surface area that it is used on.
+At this time, it is unknown if silver sulfadiazine is excreted during lactation.1

 Studies show no indication of teratogenic or carcinogenic effects in rats or rabbits.